The Free Loop Space Homology of $(n-1)$-connected $2n$-manifolds: Acknowledgements

 \section{Acknowledgements}

 The second author was supported by a Leibniz-Fellowship from Mathematisches-Forschungsinsitut-Oberwolfach and an Invitation to the Max-Planck-Institut f\"ur Mathematik in Bonn.
-Both authors are grateful to the MFO's hospitality to let them spend some time together to work on this project, and Professor Jie Wu and John McCleary for their helpful comments.
+Both authors are grateful to the MFO's hospitality to let them spend some time together to work on this project, Jie Wu for suggesting the problem to the first author, John McCleary and the anonymous referee for their helpful comments and suggestions.